ArjoNagelhout/shapereality-engine/src/modules/README.md

 It implements a thin wrapper on top of low-level graphics APIs as **Metal** and **Vulkan**, and exposes a platform-agnostic interface for things like creating buffers, textures and render pipeline states.

 It aims to do as little as possible.
-A renderer could be built *on top* of this library.
+A renderer could be built *on top* of this module.

+## Input

+Builds upon the `graphics` module to provide event based input, not just for windows, but also for external input devices and XR input devices.

+Maybe this should also have a simple way to bind certain actions that can be read out to specific input devices.
+Similar to Unity's input system, but then statically typed and not via strings or a weird interface.

 ## Math